 Mount Kilimanjaro Climb Umbwe Route – TKUMB

 Conquer the peak of Africa on a Mount Kilimanjaro climb, using the Umbwe route, by far the most difficult one offered on the mountain.
 Based in the south, the first two days are extremely steep, muddy and generally strenuous, making it only suitable for well-trained mountaineers.
 Spectacular views, moraine forest, dizzying ridges, and wildlife will be accompanying you on your ascent to the top of Africa.
-6 days are spent on the mountain, in provided tents, with the night before and after being spent in a hotel.
+6 days are spent on the mountain, in provided tents.
+The nights before and after your climb are spent in a hotel.

 Day 1 Moshi